-In the text, coded slice NAL unit collectively refers to a coded slice of a non-IDR picture NAL unit or to a coded slice of an IDR picture NAL unit.
 The variable IdrPicFlag is specified as

 IdrPicFlag = ( ( nal_unit_type = = 5 ) ?
 1 : 0 ) (7-1)

 When the value of nal_unit_type is equal to 5 for a NAL unit containing a slice of a particular picture, the picture shall not contain NAL units with nal_unit_type equal to 1 or 4.
-For coded video sequences conforming to one or more of the profiles specified in Annex A that are decoded using the decoding process specified in clauses 2-9, such a picture is referred to as an IDR picture.
+Such a picture is referred to as an IDR picture.

+nal_ref_flag equal to 1 specifies that the content of the NAL unit contains a sequence parameter set, a picture parameter set or a slice of a reference picture. nal_ref_flag equal to 0 for a NAL unit containing a slice indicates that the slice is part of a non-reference picture.

+nal_ref_flag shall be equal to 1 for sequence parameter set or picture parameter set NAL units.
+When nal_ref_flag is equal to 0 for one NAL unit with nal_unit_type equal to 1 or 4 of a particular picture, it shall be equal to 0 for all NAL units with nal_unit_type equal to 1 or 4 of the picture.

+nal_ref_flag shall be equal to 1 for NAL units with nal_unit_type equal to 5.

+nal_ref_flag shall be equal to 0 for all NAL units having nal_unit_type equal to 6, 9, 10, 11, or 12.

 temporal_id specifies a temporal identifier for the NAL unit.
-The value of temporal_id shall be the same for all NAL units of an access unit.
-When an access unit contains any NAL unit with nal_unit_type equal to 5, temporal_id shall be equal to 0.
+The value of temporal_id shall be the same for all VCL NAL units of an access unit.
+When an access unit contains any NAL unit with nal_unit_type equal to 5, temporal_id shall be equal to 0 for all VCL NAL units of the access unit.

+The temporal_id of an access unit is derived as equal to the temporal_id value of the VCL NAL units in the access unit.

+For a non-VCL NAL unit, the following applies:

+The value of temporal_id shall not be less than the temporal_id of the access unit containing the non-VCL NAL unit.

+For a sequence parameter set NAL unit, temporal_id shall be equal to 0.

+For an access unit delimiter NAL unit, temporal_id shall be identical to the temporal_id of the access unit.

-output_flag affects the decoded picture output and removal processes as specified in Annex C.
+output_flag affects the decoded picture output and removal processes as specified in Annex C. The value of the flag shall be the same for all NAL units of one access unit.

 [Ed.
 KS: There is no output definition on Annex C yet]